On this site:

 Persons from third countries require a visa to enter the country.
 A distinction is made between different visa categories, which either only permit residence in Austria or additionally enable gainful employment.
 Applications must be submitted to the representative authorities abroad.

 Exception: Holders of a valid residence permit from a Schengen state or citizens of a state whose citizens are exempt from visa requirements may enter without a visa and stay in Austria (without employment).

 If the stay lasts for more than six months, an application for a residence permit must be submitted.
 The residence permit is issued for a specific purpose and in cheque card format.
 If the respective requirements are met, an application can be made for a residence permit which permits gainful employment in Austria in addition to the stay (e.g. red-white-red card, blue card EU, …).
 People from third countries who will be working scientifically in Austria can apply for a “settlement permit for researchers”.
 In this case, the application can be made directly in Austria and family members receive a red-white-red-card plus free access to the labor market.

-Please get in touch with the People Services team at IST Austria for more information on entry, residence and employment matters: email@example.com
+Please get in touch with the Human Resources team at IST Austria for more information on entry, residence and employment matters: email@example.com

 Further information can be found on the following pages: